collective nouns |

 Rosh Hashana

-Abbreviate in place names and the names of saints:
+Abbreviate place names and the names of saints:

 St. Paul, Minn.; St. John’s Newfoundland; St. Christopher